 - (1) Represents cash distributions attributable to the quarter and declared and paid within 50 days after the quarter.
-We paid an identical cash distribution to the holders of our outstanding Class B units for each period shown in this table. - (2) The cash distribution for the first quarter has not yet been declared or paid.
+We paid an identical cash distribution to the holders of our outstanding Class B units for each period shown in this table. - (2) The cash distributions for the second and third quarters of 2002 have not yet been declared or paid.
+We expect to make a distribution of \$0.60 with respect to the second quarter of 2002.